zerophyx-4/ServicePatch-OPlus/README.md

 ## ✨ Features

-- 🔓 **Face Unlock** - Implements Motorola Face Unlock into OPlus ROMs (ColorOS 16, realmeUI 7, OxygenOS 16)
+- 🔓 **Face Unlock** - Fix Face Unlock on OPlus ROM with Implements motorola Face Unlock into ColorOS 16, realmeUI 7, OxygenOS 16
-- 📸 **Disable Secure Screenshot** — Removes screenshot restrictions on secure windows
+- 📸 **Disable Secure Screenshot** — Removes screenshot restrictions on secure windows, you can enable this feature option while patching
-- ⚙️ **Automated** - Just provide a link, GitHub Actions does the rest
+- ⚙️ **Automated** - Just provide a mirror link of services.jar file link on Pixeldrain, GitHub Actions does the rest
-- 📦 **Ready to flash** - Output includes patched `services.jar` + required system files
+- 📦 **Ready to Use** - Output includes patched `services.jar` + required system files

 ---